circlefin/malachite/Docs/architecture/adr-overall-architecture.md

 }
 ```

-#### Operation
+##### Operation
-The Round state machine keeps track of the internal state of consensus for a given round.
-It should be very close to the algorithm description in the original BFT consensus paper.
+The Round State Machine keeps track of the internal state of consensus for a given round.
+It resembles very closely the algorithm description in the [original "The Latest gossip on BFT consensus" paper](#References).

-#### Output Messages
+##### Output Messages
-The Round state machine returns the following messages to the executor:
+The Round state machine returns the following messages to the Executor:

 ```rust
 pub enum Message<C>